DhyanMoradiya/DhyanMoradiya/README.md

  I'm Dhyan Moradiya, a passionate ***Web Developer*** and ***App Developer*** fluent in the language of the internet.
 My journey began with HTML, CSS, and JavaScript, where I built the foundation of my expertise.

-- 🔭 I’m working as Web developer and contribute in webdevelopment with `ASP.NET core 8`, `Angular 16` and `Flutter`
+- 🔭 I’m working as a Web developer and contribute to web development with `ASP.NET core 8`, `Angular 16` and `Flutter`
 <br>

 ### 🌐 Socials: